 Most people associate “cactoblastis” with “prickly pear”, because of the spectacular impact “cacto” had on major prickly pear infestations in Queensland and New South Wales during the 1920’s and 30’s.
 (Please see Prickly Pear History for more information on this story).

 But, cochineal has also done incredible work in the control of various prickly pear species.
-It is still doing an exceptional job, particularly in the dry, warmer areas of the State, and does even better with some basic assistance from the property owners.
+It is still doing an exceptional job, particularly in the dry, warmer areas of eastern Australia, and does even better with some basic assistance from the property owners.

 Cochineal has had a long history in Australia.
 The original cochineal insects, and the first prickly pear plants, were brought to Australia with Captain Arthur in the First Fleet, to start a cochineal (red) dye industry.
 Please see Prickly Pear History for more information on the origins of cochineal in Australia.